Flint-Goodridge Hospital: Under the directorship of Albert Walter Dent (1929-1949)

-Clifton Caldwell Wiell era
+Clifton Caldwell Wiell era (1949-1970)

 In 1949 Clifton Caldwell Weill, a protégé of Dent, became the superintendent and would serve in that capacity until 1970.
 In 1953 a separate board from that of the university was set up for the hospital.
 The previous superintendent's wife, Mrs. Albert Walker Dent, came up with a plan to hold fashion shows to raise funds for the hospital, and she contacted John H. Johnson the publisher and editor of Jet and Ebony magazines to enlist their sponsorship.
 The first Ebony fashion fair for the hospital was held in 1958.
 Over the years, the fair grew into a traveling event which raised funds for various causes, amongst which remained Flint Goodridge Hospital.

 In 1958 Weill began a campaign to build a new addition onto the hospital.
 More than 1.3 million dollars were raised, and the four-story ninety-six bed wing was completed in 1960, adding 96 beds and allowing for the expansion of the Physical Therapy Department.
 The hospital was newly equipped with pipe air, room telephones, and a nurse-patient intercom system.
 An intensive care unit was built in 1963 and a coronary unit was added in 1968, which featured the latest cardiac devices such as heart monitors, defibrillators, and pacemakers.
 Also in 1968, a nurses' residence was built near to the hospital on Louisiana Ave. and Saratoga St. In 1970 Weill completed his twenty-first and final year as superintendent.

-Decline
+Decline and closure (1970-1983)

-As a result of desegregation measures of the 1960s, Flint Goodridge experienced a decline in patients, which would bring about its eventual closure.
+Though the hospital released a report in May 1969 anticipating growth, envisioning plans for expansion and modernization, as a result of the desegregation measures of the 1960s, Flint Goodridge experienced a decline in patients over the intervening years, which eventually brought about its closure.
 Investment banker Keith Butler waged an effort to sell the hospital to a group of African American physicians, but failed.
-In 1983 the hospital was sold to National Medical Enterprises, however, they opted not to use the facility as a hospital—Flint-Goodrige shut its doors.
+In 1983 the hospital was sold to National Medical Enterprises, however, they opted not to use the facility as a hospital—Flint-Goodrige closed.
 The building that once housed the hospital still stands today at 2425 Louisiana Avenue and is now the Flint-Goodridge Apartments.

+Concerning the demise of the hospital, archivist Florence Borders commented:

 Legacy

 For much of the twentieth century Flint Goodridge functioned as an African American-owned hospital serving the needs of the black community in New Orleans.
 Many prominent black physicians spent all or parts of their careers working at Flint-Goodridge.
+According to Kevin McQueeney:

+The former Louisiana Avenue facility of Flint-Goodrige Hospital erected in 1932 is listed in US National Register of Historic Places (NRHP) and was entered on January 1, 1989.